This EDGE class is loaded. Multiple first-rounders, elite Day 2 value, and scheme-diverse talent.

 Key traits: First-step burst (above average), power (above average), athleticism (elite), hand technique (developing), consistency (developing).

-Romello Height (Texas Tech) has one of the most explosive first steps in the class and an elite 96.1% PFF pass rush grade, but at 235 pounds he's projected as a pass-rush specialist until he can hold up against the run.
+Romello Height (Texas Tech) has one of the most explosive first steps in the class and is nearly unblockable when he wins the corner on tape, but at 235 pounds he's projected as a pass-rush specialist until he can hold up against the run.
 Gabe Jacas (Illinois) is a powerful edge at 275 who wins with strength and leverage.
 Bryan Thomas Jr. projects as a solid Day 2 pick with a well-rounded game.
-Akheem Mesidor (Miami) logged the second-most true pass-rush snaps in the class behind Bain and produced 44 total pressures — he might be the best value in the class if he slides to Round 2.
+Akheem Mesidor (Miami) logged heavy pass-rush snap counts alongside Bain and produced 44 total pressures — he might be the best value in the class if he slides to Round 2.

 Arvell Reese (Ohio State) is listed by some as an edge rusher, by others as an off-ball linebacker.
 His unique athleticism and speed have teams trending toward turning him loose as a pass rusher.
 If he's classified as EDGE, he's arguably the #1 or #2 prospect at the position.

 With this many quality edge rushers, expect a run in the middle of Round 1.
 Once the first EDGE goes, teams in the 8-20 range will face pressure to grab theirs before the position dries up.
-In Big Board Lab's simulator, you can watch this play out — the AI GMs model scheme-specific targeting, so 4-3 teams prioritize different EDGE profiles than 3-4 teams.
-You'll see realistic positional runs and the trade-up urgency they create.
+In Big Board Lab's mock draft simulator, 32 cognitive GMs draft based on scheme fit — 4-3 teams prioritize different EDGE profiles than 3-4 teams — so you'll see realistic positional runs and the trade-up urgency they create.
+After the draft, every pick gets a grade, and you can see how each edge rusher fits onto his new team's depth chart.

 Start Ranking →